8mamo10/evaluation_report/README.md

 ## License

-This project is provided as-is for merchandiser tracking purposes.
+This project is provided as-is for PG evaluation purposes.